inbravo/togaf-feature-set/study-notes/part-4.md

 - Every ***Architecture View*** has an associated ***Architecture Viewpoint*** that describes it, at least implicitly
 - ***Example***
   - Consider two stakeholders in a new small computing system: the ***Users*** and the ***Developer***
-  - The ***Users*** have an ***Architecture Viewpoint*** that reflects their concerns when interacting with the system
-  - The ***Developers*** have a different ***Architecture Viewpoint*** that reflects their concerns when interacting with the system
+  - The ***Users Architecture Viewpoint*** reflects their concerns when interacting with the system
-  - The ***User Architecture Viewpoint*** doesn't include any details such as applications or Database Management Systems (DBMS)
+    - The ***User Architecture Viewpoint*** doesn't include any technical details such as applications or Database Management Systems (DBMS)
+  - The ***Developers Architecture Viewpoint*** reflects their concerns when interacting with the system
-  - The ***Developer Architecture Viewpoint*** doesn't include things such as actual live data and connections with consumers
+    - The ***Developer Architecture Viewpoint*** doesn't include things such as actual live data and customer interaction
-  - The ***Architecture Views*** that are developed to address either of the two ***Architecture Viewpoints*** are unlikely to exhaustively describe the whole system, because each perspective reduces how each sees the system
-  - However, there are things that are shared, such as descriptions of the processes that are enabled by the system and/or communications protocols set up for users to communicate problems directly to development
+  - However, there are things that are shared, such as communications protocols etc. between both the viewpoints

 ## Deliverable Descriptions